MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/articles/code-optimizations-in-v8.md

 ## Changing the Color of the Pushpins

 One of the most common questions that developers ask on the forums is how to change the color of the default pushpin.
-In previous versions of Bing Maps there were [a couple of solution](https://www.microsoft.com/maps/news2015/02/05/visualizing-point-based-business-intelligence-data-on-bing-maps);

 -   Create a custom pushpin image in an image editor and then pass a URL to this image to the pushpin.
 However, if you wanted several different colors, this meant creating several different images.